Hollywood actors strike: Here's how your favorite TV shows and movies would be affected

 What do the actors want that they're not getting from the studios and networks?

-The actors want better overall salaries and job protection, including increased residuals from streaming, the way many of their performances are now delivered to consumers, and the regulation of artificial intelligence.
+The actors want better overall salaries and job protection, including the regulation of AI and increased residuals from streaming, the way many of their performances are now delivered to consumers.

 On June 27, Meryl Streep, Jennifer Lawrence, Quinta Brunson, Julia Louis-Dreyfus, Rami Malek, Elliot Page and hundreds more members sent an internal letter to Drescher and union leaders demanding that they press for a "seismic realignment" of working conditions, including minimum pay rates, exclusivity clauses, residuals when their work is streamed or used to train AI, as well as regulation of the practice of self-taped auditions.